mikanovicandreja/backup-repo/README.md

 Reads the siteDir configuration value, which points to your local static website files (HTML, CSS, JS, images, etc.).

-Creates an S3 bucket with website hosting enabled, using index.html as the default entry point.
+- Creates an S3 bucket with website hosting enabled, using index.html as the default entry point.

-Iterates through every file in siteDir and uploads it to the S3 bucket with the correct MIME type (e.g., text/html, image/png).
+- Iterates through every file in siteDir and uploads it to the S3 bucket with the correct MIME type (e.g., text/html, image/png).

-Sets all uploaded objects to be publicly readable.
+- Sets all uploaded objects to be publicly readable (DO NOT leave this - remove bucket or change this setting after testing).

 Exports: